 2011: CAIR-National received an award for “Civil Rights Preservation” from the Muslim Journal, the nation’s oldest American Muslim newspaper.
 The Muslim Journal has over 36 years of continuous weekly publication.

-2011: CAIR-Minn. was awarded the 2011 Mission & Excellence Anti-Racism Award by the Minnesota Council of Nonprofits (MCN) and MAP for Nonprofits.
+2011: CAIR-Minnesota was awarded the 2011 Mission & Excellence Anti-Racism Award by the Minnesota Council of Nonprofits (MCN) and MAP for Nonprofits.
 The annual “Mission & Excellence” awards are given to six non-profit organizations that make “outstanding contributions to Minnesota’s high quality of life.”

-2011: CAIR-Minn. received the award in the “Anti-Racism” category.
+2011: CAIR-Minnesota received the award in the “Anti-Racism” category.
 It awards an organization that “works to eliminate prejudice and racism in society; demonstrates a commitment to pluralism and inclusively; and develops unique and thought-provoking strategies to combat racism.”

 2011: CAIR-National Communications Director Ibrahim Hooper was recognized among the world’s “500 Most Influential Muslims” by the Jordan-based Royal Islamic Strategic Studies Center.

-2011: CAIR-Mich.
-Executive Director Dawud Walid accepted the Spirit of Detroit Award given by the City Council of Detroit and the MCHR 2011 Activist Organization Award for advocating for the civil rights of all Americans through encouraging dialogue and building coalitions that promote justice and understanding.
+2011: CAIR-Michigan Executive Director Dawud Walid accepted the Spirit of Detroit Award given by the City Council of Detroit and the MCHR 2011 Activist Organization Award for advocating for the civil rights of all Americans through encouraging dialogue and building coalitions that promote justice and understanding.

 2011: CAIR-National Communications Director Ibrahim Hooper was profiled as a “DC Influencer” by PR Week.
 The publication is “the essential title for PR professionals in the US.”